tklebel/rOpenSci-blog/draft.md

 # Lessons learned
 I have learned many things while working on this package.
-While I acquired certain skills (like writing simple XPATH-queries), I want highlight a few general things.
+While I acquired certain skills (like writing simple XPATH-queries), I want to highlight a few general things.

 Something which is probably true for many people working with and developing for